Listen up, Bradenton: Here’s the best live music near you this weekend

 Details: 6-9 p.m.
 Saturday.
 Seafood Shack, 4110 127th St. W., Cortez.
 No cover.
 Info: seafoodshack.com.

-Details: 11 a.m.-2 p.m.
+Details: 7-11 p.m.
 Saturday.
 Mattison’s Riverwalk Grille, Downtown Bradenton, 101 Riverwalk Blvd., Bradenton.
 No cover.
 Info: mattisons.com/mattisons-riverwalk-grille-downtown-bradenton.

 Sunday